 Programme structure: International Land and Water Management

-The Structure overview shows which subjects can be taken in each year of the programme.
+The structure overview shows which subjects can be taken in each year of the bachelor's International Land and Water Management.
 Read more about the Background to the programme.

 What are the unique programme aspects?

-- Technical and social: Students learn about the engineering, socio-economic, natural scientific and administrative aspects of land and water management, making our graduates well-rounded and versatile professionals.
+- Technical and social: students learn about the engineering, socio-economic, physical and policy aspects of land and water management, making our graduates well-rounded and versatile professionals.

 Follow-on master’s programmes